 Fill in the application and choose your service point

 Complete the application form and attach all the required documents.
 Select your service point.
 The service point is where you prove your identity.
 You will find more information at migri.fi/en/identification.
 Please take into account that the embassies can be very busy, please contact the embassy or consulate directly.

 Pay and submit the application

 The processing of an application is subject to a fee.
 You can pay the processing fee with most credit cards, or use the online banking services provided by Finnish banks.
-You can also pay the processing fee at the embassy during your visit to prove your identity.
+You can also pay the processing fee when you visit a Finnish embassy or consulate or a service point of the Finnish Immigration Service to prove your identity.

 Visit the selected authority to prove your identity

-When you have submitted your application via the e-service, visit the embassy to prove your identity and to present the original versions of any attachments required for the application.
+When you have submitted your application via the e-service, visit the embassy or the service point of the Finnish Immigration Service to prove your identity and to present the original versions of any attachments required for the application.
 Remember to take a passport photo with you.
 Passport photo guidelines can be found on the website of the Finnish police.

 You can follow the processing of your application in the e-service.

 If you will work for less than six months, the Finnish Immigration Service will directly process your application.
 If you will work for more than six months, the application is processed in two stages:

 - The work permit unit of the Employment and Economic Development Office makes a partial decision on the application.
 The Employment and Economic Development Office will examine whether the requirements laid down in the Seasonal Workers Act and in the Aliens Act are met.